mkner/robo-pid/docs/index.rst

 -----------------------------------------

 **rtd sphinx project**

-basic template for creating a RTD sphinx documentation project that actually builds
+a basic template for creating a RTD sphinx documentation that actually builds

 see <https://www.readthedocs.org/>`